cloudera/spiderman/README.md

 SpiderMan is an improved version of the [Spider 1.0](https://yale-lily.github.io/spider) dataset.

 - The databases are made available in plain-text format instead of a set of SQLite files.
 This makes it easy for you to load the dataset into any database of your choice.
-- The schema has been standardized.
-Corrected table ordering, column data types, primary and foreign key constraints.
+- The schema has been standardized, including the correction of table ordering, column data types, and the enforcement of primary and foreign key constraints.
 - Data has been corrected for schema-based validations.
 - Queries have been improved for successful execution.

 ## Dataset
 The dataset comprises 157 databases.
 Each one comes with its respective schema, data, and queries.
-By default, schema and queries are in MySQL dialect and can be transposed to other dialects using the transpiler script.
+By default, schema and queries are in MySQL dialect and can be translated to other dialects using the transpiler script.
 At present, our queries do not extend across multiple databases.
 Each query within a single database is assigned exclusively to either the training set or the test set, but not to both.

 ||Queries|Tables|Databases|
 |-|-|-|-|